-Instead of 1 function, we now consider n! different but equivalent functions

-$n! \gg 2^n$ , that is, the number of permutations is even (much) larger than the size of the search space
+Instead of 1 function, we now consider n! different but equivalent functions $n! \gg 2^n$ is much larger than the size of the search space

 Invariance Under Order Preserving Transformations

 Three functions belonging to the same equivalence class

 A function-value free search algorithm is invariant under the transformation with any order preserving (strictly increasing) g.